nf-core/rnavar/docs/output.md

 The generated `VCF` header contains the software version and the used command line.

 To annotate variants using `snpeff`, you can use `--tools snpeff` or `--tools merge`.
-The annotated variant files in VCF format can be found in `results/variant_annotation` folder.
+The annotated variant files in VCF format can be found in `annotation` folder.

 ![MultiQC - snpEff variant by region](images/snpeff_variants_by_region.png)
 ![MultiQC - snpEff variant by impact](images/snpeff_variants_by_impact.png)